sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- // TODO: Can we test this? -->

 Here, we’re sending a sequence of network requests to test a REST API.
-However, the names `response`, `response2`, and `response3` make the code a bit hard to understand, especially when we use the data from one request to create the next one.
+However, the names `response`, `response2`, and `response3` make the code a bit hard to understand, especially when we use the data returned by one request to create the next one.
 We could make the names more precise:

 <!--
 const test = () => {}, login = () => {}, request = () => {}